jacorvillo/aedes2_ms_analysis/README.md

-# AeDES2's Monitoring System Analysis
+# AIMES Analysis

 This repository contains code for analyzing the relationship between climate variability modes and the basic reproduction number ($R_0$) of Aedes-borne diseases across different regions and the whole globe.
-The analysis utilizes the climate component of disease transmission in AeDES2's Monitoring System, described in Corvillo et al., 2025, and focuses on correlation and causality between climate indices and its $R_0$ values, with time series decomposition to separate different components (trend, seasonal, decadal, and remainder).
+The analysis utilizes the climate component of disease transmission in AIMES (Aedes-borne dIsease Monitoring of Environmental Suitability), described in Corvillo et al., 2025, and focuses on correlation and causality between climate indices and its $R_0$ values, with time series decomposition to separate different components (trend, seasonal, decadal, and remainder).

 ## Setup and Requirements